Platymantis

-Platymantis is a genus of frogs in the family Ceratobatrachidae.
+Platymantis is a genus of frogs that belongs to the family Ceratobatrachidae.
 They are commonly known as wrinkled ground frogs, ground frogs, and forest frogs.

 As currently defined, Platymantis is a large genus with up to as many as 60 species found mostly in the Philippines.
 However, it is known to be paraphyletic.
 Solving this problem will likely lead to a more narrowly defined Platymantis, possibly by transferring some species to a larger Ceratobatrachus (with Batrachylodes).

 Species

 There are currently at least 30 extant species in this genus.
 Brown, et al. (2015) estimates that there may be a total of 50–60 species in Platymantis if all cryptic species were to be described.